About the course

 The allocation of graduate supervision for this course is the responsibility of the Faculty of Theology and Religion and the Faculty of Philosophy and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Theology and Religion and the Faculty of Philosophy.

-In addition to informal feedback on tutorial essays and drafts of the dissertation, at the end of the year, students are assessed via a 15,000-word dissertation and two unseen three-hour written exams.
+In addition to informal feedback on tutorial essays and drafts of the dissertation, at the end of the year, students are assessed via a dissertation and two written exams.

 Students who leave the University of Oxford with graduate degrees in theology enter a variety of careers all around the world.
-Over half of those who gain an MSt or MPhil proceed to further, usually doctoral, study.
-Most of the others secure employment as, for example, school teachers, civil servants or parliamentary research assistants or go on to work with non-governmental organisations or in the media and journalism.
+Many of those who gain an MSt or MPhil proceed to further, usually doctoral, study.
+Others secure employment as, for example, teachers, civil servants, or parliamentary research assistants; or go on to work with non-governmental organisations or in the media and journalism.

 Changes to this course and your supervision